meuleman/epilogos-web/README.md

 This web service allows the Epilogos web client to request BED files and render them as browsable "regions-of-interest", or "ROI", within the application.
 This service currently runs on the same host as the visualization application.
 Interested parties may review source code at: https://github.com/Altius/url-proxy

+### Recommender proxy service

+This web service allows the Epilogos web client to request genomic position recommendations from Nalu Tripician's recommender algorithm.
+This service currently runs on the same host as the web client.
+Source is available at: https://github.com/Altius/recommender-proxy

 ## Setup

 The following steps document how to set up a vanilla Ubuntu EC2 host with this client application, using `nginx` to run production and development client servers.